felixs7/felixs7/README.md

 **New York Times Articles ETL using Airflow, S3, Python, dbt and Redshift and Ubuntu (hosted on EC2)**

 The latest project I've been working on is an example of a full end-to-end analytics pipeline using modern cloud technologies. <br>
-It shows my Data Engineering skills using Python, dbt, Airflow, and AWS services such as Redshift, EC2 and VPCS as well as Data Visualisation skills using Tableau as the BI-tool. <br>
+It shows my Data Engineering skills using Python, dbt, Airflow, and AWS services such as Redshift, EC2 and VPCS as well as Data Visualisation skills using Tableau as the BI tool. <br>

 - Project demonstrates a practical ETL pipeline to extract daily article data from the New York Times API.
 - It performs transformations using Python, and stores the data in two S3 buckets.